What is biodiversity?

-Grassland that is left to grow long in the summer is much better for wildlife than short mown grass, for the following reasons:
+Grassland that is left to grow long in the summer is much better for wildlife than short mown grass, because:

-- Small mammals such as voles and field mice make their homes in meadows, which attracts other animals to feed on them, e.g. barn owls and kestrels.
+- Small mammals such as voles and field mice make their homes in meadows, which attracts other animals to feed on them, such as barn owls and kestrels.

-- Running events and activities that raise the awareness of biodiversity such as bug hunts, bird and bat nest box construction, bulb planting, composting and wildflower planting
+- Running events and activities that raise the awareness of biodiversity.

-- Replacing damaging products such as weed killers with more environmentally friendly methods
+- Reducing use of damaging products such as weed killers.

-- Elimination of peat in production of our bedding plants
+- Not using peat in production of our bedding plants.